kmlawson/japanese-empire-mo3335/assignments.md

 * Did the student appear to move beyond simply reading a written document?
 * Did the distributed handout accurately summarize the general points to be made in the presentation in the form of concise bullet points?
 * Did the handout include any important dates, sources, key people, or, if necessary, a map that serves as a useful reference?
-* Was the 5 minute limit very strictly observed in the presentation?
+* Was the 5 (8 for recorded) minute limit very strictly observed in the presentation?
 * Did the presentation provide the context of the work, and very briefly introduce the author?
 * Was the presentation well-structured, organized, and focus on a only a few key points?
 * Was there a good balance of arguments, examples to support them, and critique?